aroopghoshtarento/lending-app/README.md

 ### `npm start`

 This will start application in 3000 port.\
-Open [http://localhost:3000](http://localhost:3000) to view the Swagger file.
+Open [http://localhost:3000](http://localhost:3000) to access application.